30 fun London activities for couples in autumn

 Evans & Peel, 310c Earl’s Court Road

-30. Brunch in a surfer’s shack / igloo — fun things to do in London couples
+30. Brunch in a surfer’s shack / igloo — London activities for couples

 There’s one place that’s been getting a lot of coverage on Instagram, and not just for its drinks.
 Coppa Club has 2 locations in London, but the London Bridge branch has something that extra bit special.

 Previously, the venue was known for its wonderfully chic, yet cozy, igloos overlooking the River Thames.
 However, for summer, they’ve given the igloos a makeover and transformed them into surfer shacks.
 Green, leafy surroundings decked in earthy tones and a laid-back feel replace the dazzling whites of the igloos.